rohitadivi/Reconfigure-BYFN/Policy_update.md

 ### Implicit meta policy vs Explicit policy

-#### Generate the network artifacts
-#### Start the network
-#### Change to org3-artifacts directory and Generate crypto material for Org 3
-#### Print org3 using configtxgen and save the output file as org3.json in scripts directory so that it can be accessed through the cli container
-#### Run from first-network dir - Copy crypto-config dir to the current working directory to get the orderer ca certs which are needed for making an invoke
 #### Spin up the cli container
 ``` docker exec -it cli bash ```
 #### Start configtxlator and set below variables in the cli container